yamanidev/mohamedyamani.com/README.md

 ## Done

 - [x] Add canonical links to articles, since they were posted elsewhere initially.
+Edit: I misunderstood how canonicalization works.
+You provide the link you want to leverage among links of duplicate contents.
+Thus in my case, I should provide the canonical URLs of my website posts to the same posts on different platforms, not the other way around.
 - [x] Add a 404 page.

 ## To do